Build a RAG from

 Common challenges

-If retrieval misses key evidence, the answer will be incomplete or wrong—even with strong prompting.
+If retrieval misses the right evidence, the answer will be incomplete or wrong even if the model itself is strong.

 Knowledge drift and outdated sources